volod-karpenko/Power-BI-Tutorials/Fitness App/README.md

 ## :pill: What Can Be Improved?
 1. **Measures** - They aren't perfect and I'm believe there are better ways to calculate (for example) the **Health Score**
 2. **User avatars** - Currently user avatars are extracted from external URLs.
-If the hosting site becomes unavailable or its API changes, the images may fail to display. :wrench: *To improve this*, the avatars could be downloaded, converted to base64, and embedded directly.
+If the hosting site becomes unavailable or its API changes, the images may fail to display. :wrench: *To improve this*, the avatars could be downloaded, converted to base64, and embedded directly

 ## :books: References & Free Resources
-- First of all, this project is a follow-along one of the [youtube tutorial](https://youtu.be/cYwioeHu_OU?si=PkgDbhqE-xiPQ7-s)
+- First of all, this project is a follow-along from the [youtube tutorial](https://youtu.be/cYwioeHu_OU?si=PkgDbhqE-xiPQ7-s)
 - Secondly, it was a challenge to find user avatars with rounded corners and no background.
-I am very grateful to the author of [this website](https://avatar-placeholder.iran.liara.run/) as it shares really beautiful and high-quality background-free rounded user avatars
+I am very grateful to the author of [this website](https://avatar-placeholder.iran.liara.run/) as the website shares really beautiful and high-quality background-free rounded user avatars
 - The icons are downloaded from [flaticon website](https://www.flaticon.com/)
 - To troubleshoot most of the problems that I faced during the project development stage I asked for help of my faithful companions [1](https://chatgpt.com/) and [2](https://www.google.com/)